Purim humor: Purim pranks

 Purim pranks are a notable part of the celebration of Purim.
 Some or them may be insulting and even harmful.
 There is a scholarship on what Halakha says on whether harm, insult (lashon hara), or injury - whether physical (towards property or a person) or verbal - are admissible in the course of Purim pranks or jokes.
 There are various interpretations, however Rav Yosef Zvi Rimon comes to a conclusion that insults and minor physical harm are admissible as long they are sincere expressions of joy of mitzva and the harmful acts were not of evil intention; this kind of humor must be used with caution.
 Purim jokes are for the joy of mitzva, not for just jesting.
 Purim spiels may include a good deal of insults and foul language directed both at biblical characters and modern real persons.

-Since Purim pranks are commony delivered in a dead serious tone, they may be misundestood for a real thing.
+Since Purim pranks are commonly delivered in a dead serious tone, they may be misunderstood for a real thing.
 For example, in March 2017, a prank pulled by the officials of the town of Psagot went too far: the social media got ahold of a letter on local official stationery that Jared Kushner and Ivanka Trump would be visiting the town for Shabbos and Kushner would be delivering a dvar Torah in the local synagogue.
 Hundreds of people from the nearby places phoned the residents of Psagot to ask for a stay during the event, while leftist groups started arranging buses with protesters.